sebastiancarlos/work-notes/README.md

 This script runs `stow base` to create or update the symlinks in the `~/work` directory.
 Run it after adding new note files to create the corresponding symlinks.

+### `install`

+Script to (temporarily?) remove the symlinks created by `install`.
+Useful if you want to have a work directory temporarily clean of your personal notes.

 ### `new-work-notes <path>`